 Shishitos are a dish best served blistered.
-This is where they develop great flavors and you know they will be perfectly cooked with subtle smoky notes.
-If you have glanced at a restaurant menu lately, there’s a good chance you have seen shishito peppers on the menu.
-Now it’s time for you to make this super easy blistered shishito peppers recipe at home.
+They develop great flavors and you know they will be perfectly cooked with subtle smoky notes.
+If you have glanced at a restaurant menu lately, there's a good chance you have seen shishito peppers on the menu.
+Now it's time for you to make this super easy blistered shishito peppers recipe at home.

 Ripping, roaring, piping... hot.
 This is what you need your skillet to be.
 Don't be afraid of burning these peppers.
 The skin protects them and browning them up is what adds extra flavor.